Wales have shown future can be bright - Page

 "We all know in the room what he thinks of the nation and what it means to him to play for us and to have that moment tonight would have been really special."

-Page said Bale did not want a huge fuss to be made over his appearance the Cardiff City Stadium as he did not want to overshadow his former team-mates.
+Page said Bale did not want a huge fuss to be made over his appearance T the Cardiff City Stadium as he did not want to overshadow his former team-mates.

 "It was exactly that, he sees the bigger picture," he added.